-Advice 7.
+Advice 9.
 Bonds and Bank Guarantees

-All bonds are to be provided in the form of Cash or a written Bank Guarantee from an Australian Banking Institution.
+All bonds are to be provided in the form of Cash or a written Bank Guarantee from an Australian Banking Institution except where UrbanGrowth NSW is the applicant in which instance Council will accept a letter of undertaking.
 Bonds will not be accepted in any other form or from any other institution.

-Advice 8.
+Advice 10.
 Asbestos Warning